-Take the time to appreciate the marvellous interior of this building.
+Regardless of what exhibition is on when you visit, take the time to appreciate the marvellous interior of this building.

 The top floor of the museum has a temporary exhibition.
 When I visited it was about tiles made in Aveiro in the Art Nouveau style.

-Art Nouveau architecture in Aveiro
+Art Nouveau Architecture in Aveiro

 At the Museu Arte Nova you can pick up a map of Art Nouveau buildings around the city.

 Even without the map, you can simply walk around the small streets and just look up.

-The typical elements of Art Nouveau, like whiplash lines and nature-inspired themes, were mixed in Aveiro with traditional Portuguese architecture – the gorgeous painted tiles that you will see everywhere around the centre.
+The typical elements of Art Nouveau, like whiplash lines and nature-inspired themes, are often mixed in Aveiro with traditional Portuguese architecture – the gorgeous painted tiles that you will see everywhere around the centre.